Ashton-under-Lyne: Geography

+Approximate boundaries of Ashton-under-Lyne based on the St Peter's Ward and the Ashton Regeneration Zone; as Ashton is contiguous with many surrounding towns, precise boundaries are not possible.

-At (53.4941°, −2.1032°), and 160 mi north-northwest of London, Ashton-under-Lyne stands on the north bank of the River Tame, about 35 ft above the river.
-Described in Samuel Lewis's A Topographical Dictionary of England (1848) as situated "on a gentle declivity", Ashton-under-Lyne lies on undulating ground by the Pennines, reaching a maximum elevation of about 1000 ft above sea level.
-It is 6.2 mi east of Manchester city centre, and is bound on all sides by other towns: Audenshaw, Droylsden, Dukinfield, Mossley, Oldham, and Stalybridge, with little or no green space between them.
-Ashton experiences a temperate maritime climate, like much of the British Isles.
+Ashton-under-Lyne stands 35 ft above of the river Tame, on its north bank.
+Described in Samuel Lewis's A Topographical Dictionary of England (1848) as situated "on a gentle declivity".
+The town lies on undulating ground by the Pennines, reaching a maximum elevation of about 1000 ft above sea level.
 Generally the bedrock of the west of the town consists of coal measures, which were exploited by the coal mining industry, while the east is mainly millstone grit.
 Overlying the bedrock are deposits of glacial sand and gravel, clay, and some alluvial deposits.
 Ashton Moss, a peat bog, lies to the west of the town and was originally much larger.

-The River Tame forms part of the southern boundary, dividing the town from Stalybridge and Dukinfield, and the River Medlock runs to the west.
+The boundaries of the eponymous constituency include Droyslden, Dukinfield and various other smaller contiguous settlements.
+However, the town centre is more accurately represented by the St Peter's Ward, which is similar to the borders of the Ashton Renewal Area outlined in the 1996 council report; these are based on the M6 to the west, the railway to the north and the river Tame to the south.
+The town centre is located 6.2 mi east of Manchester city centre and is bound on all sides by other towns: Audenshaw, Droylsden, Dukinfield, Mossley, Oldham and Stalybridge, with little or no green space between them.
+Despite being contiguous with other towns in all directions, the local geography creates the defining boundaries: the Huddersfield Line forms a natural northern and eastern boundary and an administrative boundary between St Peter's and Waterloo; the M60 motorway forms a natural western boundary and administrative boundary with Audenshaw; and the Stockport–Stalybridge line, river Tame and Ashton Canal form a natural southern boundary and an administrative boundary with Dukinfield.

 Ashton's built environment is similar to the urban structure of most towns in England, consisting of residential dwellings centred on a market square and high street in the town centre, which is the local centre of commerce.
 There is a mixture of low-density urban areas, suburbs, semi-rural and rural locations in Ashton-under-Lyne, but overwhelmingly the land use in the town is residential; industrial areas and terraced houses give way to suburbs and rural greenery as the land rises out of the town in the east.
 The older streets are narrow and irregular, but those built more recently are spacious, lined by "substantial and handsome houses".
-Areas and suburbs of Ashton-under-Lyne include Cockbrook, Crowhill, Guide Bridge, Hartshead, Hazelhurst, Hurst, Limehurst, Ryecroft, Taunton, and Waterloo.
+Areas and suburbs of Ashton-under-Lyne include: Cockbrook, Crowhill, Guide Bridge, Hartshead, Hazelhurst, Hurst, Limehurst, Ryecroft, Taunton and Waterloo.